dannyguzman31/dannyguzman31/README.md

 - 👋 Hi, I’m Daniel Guzman
-- 👀 I’m interested in Web Development & Software Engineering
+- 👀 I’m interested in Web & Software Development.
-- 🌱 I’m currently learning JavaScript and some of its frameworks such as ReactJs, Node.Js.
-I'm also learning Django and Python.
+- 🌱 I’m currently working on improving my skills in Java and SQL.
+I am also interested in learning Python more deeply to be able to get a Master's Degree in Ai.
 - 💞️ I’m looking to collaborate on some personal websites and projects to extend my knowledge and skills.
 - 📫 How to reach me: Email: guzdeveloper1@gmail.com
 -